laravel/bootcamp.laravel.com/resources/docs/blade/creating-chirps.md

 }
 ```

 We're using Laravel's powerful validation feature to ensure that the user provides a message and that it won't exceed the 255 character limit of the database column we'll be creating.
+We've also specified a message bag because we'll be creating another form on this page later, so we'll need to keep the errors for each form separate.

 We're then creating a record that will belong to the logged in user by leveraging a `chirps` relationship.
 We will define that relationship soon.